Alle Artikel von MPIL100

 She traded ivory-tower contemplation for frontline legal impact in 2003, when she became Advocate General at the Court of Justice of the European Union—only the third woman ever to hold the post and now its longest-serving voice.
 Her more than 500 influential opinions, spanning competition, tax and fundamental rights, are famed for crisp language and comparative depth rooted in her Max Planck training in empirical, cross-border legal analysis.
 Kokott balances scholarship—professorial stints across Germany and Switzerland, editorships and global tax projects—with a reputation for principled advocacy for gender equality.
 Colleagues call her the Court’s “comparative conscience,” a jurist who turns sprawling doctrine into pragmatic guidance for a rapidly integrating Europe.

-A Legal-Academic Island During the 1968 Upheaval.
+A Legal-Academic Island During the 1968 Upheaval

 MPIL100 Conversation with Konrad Buschbeck